scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

 The System and its Components
 *****************************
 AADL uses a component-and-connector (C&C) viewtype for representing architectures.
-As such, it models a system as a hierarchy of runtime units: with a component being one of the principle processing units of the executing system, and a connector being a mechanism by which these components interact.
+As such, it models a system as a hierarchy of runtime units or
+components: with a **component** being one of the principle processing units of the executing system, and a **connector** being a mechanism by which these components interact.

 .. figure:: images/app-comps&props(type).png
     :alt: Declaration of app
     :align: center

-    Components and Connector Structure of the PCA Infusion System
+    Component-and-Connector Structure of the PCA Infusion System

 Above can be seen five component blocks that are connected with communication links over which they can interact.
 The yellow labels give an idea of the